The user interface update that we started in the previous version continues in 2018.1. In this EAP build we redesigned:

 Now when re-running a build, TeamCity preserves all the custom parameters of this build and its dependencies as of the time of the original run.

 Starting from this EAP build, you can use the Shared Resources feature in composite builds.
 At the moment only infinite and resources with quota are supported.
-To enable the feature, set the

 If a composite build holds a lock on the shared resource, this lock is accessible for the builds inside the chain. to be clarified